DorkOS

 Multi-Agent Project Setup

-A typical multi-agent setup involves several agents working on different parts of a codebase.
-Consider a web application with a backend API, a frontend client, and an infrastructure layer.
-Each can have its own agent with specialized knowledge.
+A typical multi-agent setup involves several agents working on different parts of a codebase: a backend API, a frontend client, an infrastructure layer.
+Each gets its own agent with specialized context.

 Registering Agents